Please ensure Javascript is enabled for purposes of website accessibility

 These bans will commence on 1 September 2025:

-• Ban on non-Australian Standard (AS) certified compostable plastic labels affixed to fruit or vegetables for sale in South Australia
+• Ban on non-Australian Standard (AS) certified compostable plastic labels affixed to produce (fruit or vegetables) for sale in South Australia

-• Ban on plastic soy sauce fish containers
+• Ban on pre-filled plastic soy sauce containers (including soy sauce fish containers)

-• Removal of exclusion for attached straws and cutlery, expanded polystyrene (EPS) cup and bowl packaging
+• Removal of exclusion for expanded polystyrene (EPS) cup and bowl packaging

 Plastic produce stickers

 South Australia will be the first Australian jurisdiction to ban plastic produce stickers that are not AS certified compostable.
-The ban will apply to plastic labels affixed to fruit or vegetables for sale in South Australia, but will not apply to fruit produced in South Australia and sold into other markets outside the state.
+The ban will apply to plastic labels affixed to fruit or vegetables for sale in South Australia but will not apply to fruit produced in South Australia that is sold into other markets outside the state.

 More than 80% of South Australians have access to a green-lidded organics bin service, where household food waste should be placed.
 In addition, many South Australians are keen home composters.
 While plastic produce stickers should be removed, this does not always happen.
-The ban will ensure that plastic produce stickers do not turn up as a contaminant in either commercial or home compost outputs.
+The ban will ensure that plastic produce stickers do not turn up as a contaminant in compost outputs.

 What will be banned?

-• Plastic produce stickers that are not AS certified compostable (such as conventional plastic stickers on produce such as apples, pears, avocados, bananas, citrus fruits, and pineapples)
+• Plastic produce stickers that are not AS certified compostable (conventional plastic stickers on produce such as apples, pears, avocados, bananas, citrus fruits, kiwi fruits and pineapples)

 What won’t be banned?